-- · Scenario 1 (base case) represents the current prices that Ikanga is currently fetching for its made tea.
-Ikanga has made a budget with a more optimistic position of an improved price of primary grade and secondary grade tea.
-This represents scenario 2 (upside case). - Whilst the upside case reflects an improved annual net income position by 20%, this improved price does not bring Ikanga to break-even, since the unit cost of production is still maintained at the forecast level. - The cumulative net income position in year 2025/26 also show a corresponding improvement of 16%.
+- Scenario 1 (base case) represents the current prices that Ikanga is currently fetching for its made tea.
+Ikanga has made a budget with a more optimistic position of an improved price of primary grade tea to USD 1.40/kg and USD 0.7/kg for secondary grade.
+This represents scenario 2 (upside case). - Whilst the upside case reflects an improved annual net income position by 20%, this improved price does not bring lkanga to break-even, since the unit cost of production is still maintained at the forecast level of USD 1.55/kd. - The cumulative net income position in year 2025/26 also show a corresponding improvement of 16%.